kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // ModelGroup represents a set of LLM use cases that are multiplexed onto one
 // or more backend pools.
 This is generally owned by the "LLM Use Case Owner"
 // persona, which can be teams in an organization.
 Plural ModelUseCases are
 // allowed as a configuration convenience to the user.
+Allowing a user who
+// has multiple usecases across multiple pools (with the same config) to
+// specify the configuration exactly once, and deploy to many pools
+// simultaneously, allowing for a simple config and single source of truth
-ModelUseCase names are
+// for a given user.
+ModelUseCase names are unique for a given BackendPool,
-// unique for a given BackendPool, if the name is reused, an error will be
+// if the name is reused, an error will be  shown on the status of a
-// shown on the status of a ModelGroup that attempted to reuse. type ModelGroup struct {
+// ModelGroup that attempted to reuse. type ModelGroup struct {
         metav1.ObjectMeta
         metav1.TypeMeta